CPT-Dawn/Arch-Sense/README.md

 ### 1. Install the `linuwu_sense` Kernel Module

-Arch-Sense depends on the `linuwu_sense` kernel module to expose Acer Predator hardware controls through sysfs.
-This must be installed first.
+Arch-Sense **strictly depends** on the `linuwu_sense` kernel module to expose Acer Predator hardware controls through sysfs.

 **Install `linux-headers` for your running kernel:**